lyleg/rate-topic/README.md

 ```shell
 npm run build
 ```
+### Web
-To run the application run:
+To run the web implementation of the application run:
 ```shell
 npm start
 ```